Skip to content

 type techdocs The type for the TechDocs plugin.
 Yes

 options.provider.type string The provider type.
-Must be local or s3 Yes
+Must be local, s3 or azure Yes

 options.provider.local.rootDirectory string The path to the directory, which contains all the folders with your TechDocs for your services.
 Yes